 Well, not quite.
 We do say the SIG is free, but we require that you join the NYCC before the SIG begins.
 Later, we will also ask you to buy a Metro-North bike pass (we'll tell you how); it is \$5 and is good for a lifetime.
-The only other up front expenditure is the C-SIG Orientation (start of the C-SIG), where we ask you to pay \$15 to cover our expenses for the venue and lunch.
+The only other up front expenditure is the C-SIG Orientation (start of the C-SIG), where we ask you to pay \$10 to cover our expenses for the venue and lunch.
 During the SIG rides you will need lunch money and a valid MetroCard.

 Additionally, we've added the requirement, similar to the B- and A-SIG, that you lead or co-lead at least one club C ride sometime the summer/fall following graduation.
 As mentioned on our homepage, we will give you lots of support on this!
 We intend to provide you with the tools necessary to become capable and confident cyclists.
 We expect by the end of the SIG that you will make use of the skills you've developed and be equipped to lead rides for the Club.
+If you feel you aren't capable of leading a ride, there are many other opportunities to do volunteer work for the club.